tecladocode/web-dev-bootcamp/curriculum/section03/lectures/05_dev_tools/README.md

 If you prefer to use keyboard shortcuts, you can press either `F12` or `ctrl` + `shift` + `i`.

-regardless of which method you choose, you'll be presented with something like this:
+Regardless of which method you choose, you'll be presented with something like this:

 ![Chrome dev tools](./assets/chrome_dev_tools.png)